 TAHITI YACHT CHARTERS

-Uncrowded ports and beautiful ocean attract many to Tahiti, in the South Pacifc.
-July and August are peak months and we recommend bookiing well in advance.
+Uncrowded ports and beautiful ocean attract many to Tahiti, the largest island in the Society Islands group in the archipelagoes of French Polynesia.
+July and August are peak months and we recommend booking well in advance.
 It is ideal to extend your charter experience from a typical week to a preferred 10 days or longer.
 You do not want to miss out on the “drifting effect” from one island to the next that will provide the best leisurely immersion.

-There are 4 Leeward Islands that are worth the trip – Raiatea-Taha’a-Huahine and Bora-Bora with the possibility if weather winds permit, Maupiti.
+There are 4 Leeward Islands located on the Northern end of the island chain.
+This route includes Raiatea-Taha’a-Huahine and Bora-Bora with the possibility if weather winds permit, Maupiti.

 Soaring mountains, sparkling lagoons and white and pink sand beaches make for soaring spirits.
 French Polynesia offers everything from exciting exploration to high luxury living to cool relaxation.
 Use our complimentary planning service to help satisfy your travel desires.
 Destination: TAHITI BLOG on CALYPSO